pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crossguard/faq.md

 When managing the virtual environment on your own and [running the Policy Pack locally]({{< relref "/docs/guides/crossguard/get-started#authoring-a-policy-pack#running-locally" >}}) against a Pulumi program, you'll need to run any `pulumi` commands (such as `pulumi up`) from an activated virtual environment shell (or, if using a tool like [Pipenv](https://github.com/pypa/pipenv), prefix any `pulumi` commands with `pipenv run pulumi ...`).
 If the Pulumi program is also Python, both the Policy Pack and Pulumi program can use the same virtual environment.

-Enforced Policy Packs that are published to the Pulumi Console will automatically create a virtual environment, install dependencies in the virtual environment, and use the virtual environment when running against a Pulumi stack.
+Enforced Policy Packs that are published to the Pulumi Service will automatically create a virtual environment, install dependencies in the virtual environment, and use the virtual environment when running against a Pulumi stack.

 ### Adding a new dependency